Experienced Family Law Attorneys Across Brighton & Howell

 At Gormley and Johnson Law Offices, PLC, in Howell and Brighton, our attorneys strive to help clients find agreeable solutions in the process of divorce and to maintain or develop a positive working relationship with their ex-spouse.
 After all, adding anger to an already stressful situation rarely leads to better resolutions and, if you share children, you will need to work together for many years to come.

 Our calm, reassuring and reasonable approach helps clients focus on reaching their goals in divorce, property settlement, child custody, alimony and premarital property issues, and child support agreements.
-For a free consultation, call us today at 517-219-9301.
+For a free consultation, call us today at 517-219-9301 or fill out our online form.

 Addressing Divorce Concerns And Everything Else